 The City selects a valuation technique that is appropriate in the circumstances and for which sufficient data is available to measure fair value.
 The availability of sufficient and relevant data primarily depends on the specific characteristics of the asset or liability being measured.
-The valuation techniques selected by the City are consistent with one or more of the following valuation approaches:
+The valuation techniques selected by the City are consistent with one or more of the following chniques that use prices and other relevant information generated by market